MarkDGrant/dataCleaning/CodeBook.md

 The following, corresponding to program lines, outlines data manipuation and cleaning

-File  ↓	Comment  ↓

 run_analysis.R (2)	 run_analysis.R 2014-11-22
 run_analysis.R (3)	 if necessary set working directory to r files, "/UCI HAR Dataset" will be a subdirectory
 run_analysis.R (4)	 setwd("/Users/.../r")

-run_analysis.R (6)	 Merges the training and the test sets to create one data sets ####
+run_analysis.R (6)	 Merges the training and the test sets to create one data sets
 run_analysis.R (8)	 read data
 run_analysis.R (9)	 verify correct files to merge
 run_analysis.R (29)	 read activity names and assign as descriptive names
 run_analysis.R (33)	 clean up variable names
 run_analysis.R (39)	 label y_test and y_train
 run_analysis.R (47)	 create test and training sets; variable to identify train or test data
 run_analysis.R (54)	 merge datasets; different subjects included in each
 run_analysis.R (55)	 verify same variables in each; yes

-run_analysis.R (61)	 CODE: Extracts only the measurements on the mean and standard deviation for each measurement. ####
+run_analysis.R (61)	 CODE: Extracts only the measurements on the mean and standard deviation for each measurement.

-run_analysis.R (67)	 CODE: Tidy data set average of each variable for each activity and subject ####
+run_analysis.R (67)	 CODE: Tidy data set average of each variable for each activity and subject

 Descriptive listing of variables included in the tidy dataset, means by subject and activity

 tBodyAcc-mean-X
 tBodyAcc-mean-Y